 For many small business owners starting out, the idea of keeping business records can be daunting.
 But basic bookkeeping needn’t be a headache.
 With some organisations, staying on top of your business income and expenditure will help you stay in control of your finances.
 Read our guide on bookkeeping tips and successful management of your companys accounts when running your business.
 Whether you are self employed or part of a large organisation, bookkeeping basics such as the management of business loans, business finances, financial transactions, income tax and other assets liabilities.

 Why is bookkeeping important?

-Bookkeeping involves the organised processing and storing of your business records.
+Bookkeeping involves the organised processing and storing of your business records and financial statements.
 It is important to ensure that you are up-to-date with the financial affairs of your business.
 Such as: accounts receivables, accounts payables, corporation tax, liabilities and equity and other financial activities.
 There are a number of business bookkeeper guides available online for small business.

 Having adequate bookkeeping systems in place will help you:

 know when to pay suppliers and when payment is due

 allow you to keep track of customers that owe you money

 review the cash flow of the business – such as paying bills